 Winner of the 2017 British Society of Criminology Book Prize

-The penal voluntary sector and the relationships between punishment and charity are more topical than ever before.
+The penal voluntary sector and the relationships between punishment and charity are more topical than ever before in countries around the world.
 In recent years in England and Wales, the sector has featured significantly in both policy rhetoric and academic commentary.
 Penal voluntary organisations are increasingly delivering prison and probation services under contract, and this role is set to expand.
 However, the diverse voluntary organisations which comprise the sector, their varied relationships with statutory agencies and the effects of such work remain very poorly understood.

 This book provides a wide-ranging and rigorous examination of this policy-relevant but complex and little studied area.
 It explores what voluntary organisations are doing with prisoners and probationers, how they manage to undertake their work, and the effects of charitable work with prisoners and probationers.
 The author uses original empirical research and an innovative application of actor-network theory to enable a step change in our understanding of this increasingly significant sector, and develops the policy-centric accounts produced in the last decade to illustrate how voluntary organisations can mediate the experiences of imprisonment and probation at the micro and macro levels.